 - Attendees who are well but who have a family member at home with COVID-19 should not attend.

-- Encourage attendees to practice good handwashing and hygiene techniques (provide handwashing stations or alcohol-based hand rub).
+- Encourage attendees to practice good handwashing and hygiene techniques (provide handwashing stations or alcohol-based hand rub at entrance).

 - Encourage handwashing after people come in contact with high touch areas such as door handles.

 - Increase cleaning and disinfecting to minimum twice per day.

 - Refer to Ministry guidance for sharing or distributing materials or objects.

 - Avoid activities which require close contact (hand-shaking, hugging) or sharing items (drinking from chalice, passing collection basket, passing candle, kissing sacred items).